rleenrwd/Higher-Lower-Game/README.md

 Python 3.x

 ## 🧑‍💻 How to Run
+Clone the repo:

 git clone https://github.com/rleenrwd/Higher-Lower-Game.git

 cd Higher-Lower-Game

-Run the game with: python main.py
+Run the game with:

+python main.py

 ## 🧠 What I Learned
 Enhanced my understanding of Python's random module for generating random selections.